pashahayat/pashahayat/readme.md

 💬 Ask me about TypeScript, JavaScript, C#, Html, Css3 and Lua

-🏠 You can easily contact me on Discord m6tro.
+🏠 You can easily contact me on Discord pasha.500

+🤣 Masora #1 Inshallah wieder bald jungs